Note on the 3-dimensional log canonical abundance in characteristic $>3$: Introduction

 (1) $\kappa(X,K_{X}+B)\geq 1$,

 (2) the nef dimension $n(X,K_{X}+B)\leq 2$,

 (3) the Albanese map $a_{X}: X\to \mathrm{Alb}(X)$ is non-trivial.

-The above works on the log abundance for klt pairs in characteristic $>5$ can be generalized to the case when the characteristic is greater than $3$ by some careful modifications (see Section 3).
-Then it is natural to ask how to generalize these results from the case when $(X,B)$ is klt to the case when $(X,B)$ is just lc.
+The above works on the abundance for klt pairs in characteristic $>5$ can be generalized to the case when the characteristic is greater than $3$ by some careful modifications (see Section 3).
+Then it is natural to ask the following question.

+\bquestion How can we generalize a result on the abundance for klt threefold pairs to lc threefold pairs? \equestion

 In characteristic $0$, this is done in \cite{keel1994log}.
-However, the approach there needs vanishing theorems and covering trick, which may fail in positive characteristic.

-In this paper, we generalize most of results on the log abundance for klt pairs in characteristic $>5$ to lc pairs in characteristic $>3$.
+However, the approach there needs vanishing theorems and the termination of flips for threefolds.
+The vanishing theorems may fail in positive characteristic and the termination of flips for threefolds is unknown in positive characteristic for lack of a good understanding of terminal threefold singularities in positive characteristic.
+In this paper, we propose a new method to solve Question 1.1 and generalize most of results on the abundance for klt pairs in characteristic $>5$ to lc pairs in characteristic $>3$.
 We first prove the nonvanishing theorem for lc threefold pairs over a perfect field $k$ of characteristic $>3$.

 \btheorem (Theorem \ref{nonvan}) Let $(X,B)$ be a projective lc threefold pair over a perfect field $k$ of characteristic $>3$.
 If $K_{X}+ B$ is pseudo-effective, then $\kappa(X,K_{X}+B)\geq 0$. \etheorem